3-Day Whole Food Plant-Based Meal Plan

 - Stir-Fry.
 You can’t go wrong with a big veggie stir-fry!
 I like to add tofu and serve them over rice or quinoa.
 Good veggies for stir-fries include bok choy, celery, broccoli, carrot and snap peas.

 Pasta.
 Pasta is the easiest dinner, all you need is pasta and sauce.
 In fact one of my fave quick dinners is just pasta, store-bought sauce, red pepper flakes and nutritional yeast.
 For something a little different, try this pumpkin penne.
 You can also try these lentil meatballs with vegan bolognese sauce.

 - Salads.
 If you’ve been by the blog before, you’ve probably noticed I love interesting and delicious salads.
 There’s no need for salads to be boring!
-Try my Brown Rice Salad with Kale and Peanut Sauce, Vegan Roasted Beet Salad with Marinated Chickpeas, Fall Harvest Salad with Maple Tahini Dressing, Roasted Squash Salad with Marinated Chickpeas or Roasted Potato Kale Salad with Balsamic Vinaigrette.
+Check out my 28 Healthy Vegan Salad Recipes for an epic list of salads to try.

 Creating Plant-Based Meals